pmendizabal98/Python_Portfolio_Projects/Weather_Solar_Panel_Consumption-Analytics/README.md

-This repository contains two Jupyter notebooks that perform data analytics on weather data and power generation from a solar panel in a community centre in the UK.
+This repository contains 3 Jupyter notebooks that perform data analytics and predictions on weather data and power generation from a solar panel in a community centre in the UK.
 The notebooks utilize a public API to retrieve weather data and forecast information for analysis.
-Historic_weather_and_solar_gen_correlation

 # Historic_weather_and_solar_gen_correlation